Updated September 19, 2022

 10.3.
-Nothing in this Service Contract shall operate to exclude or limit either Party’s liability for (a) death or personal injury caused by its negligence; (b) fraud; (c) the deliberate default or willful misconduct of that Party, their employees or subcontractors; or (d) indemnification obligations; (e) any other liability which cannot be excluded or limited under Applicable Law.
+Nothing in this Service Contract shall operate to exclude or limit either Party’s liability for (a) death or personal injury caused by its negligence; (b) fraud; (c) the deliberate default or willful misconduct of that Party, their employees or subcontractors; or (d) any other liability which cannot be excluded or limited under Applicable Law.

 11. Data Protection

 11.1.
-The Contractor warrants that, to the extent they processes any Personal Data on behalf of the Customer: (a) they shall act only on instructions from the Customer; and (b) they have in place appropriate technical and organizational security measures against unauthorized or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data.
+The Contractor warrants that, to the extent they process any Personal Data on behalf of the Customer: (a) they shall act only on instructions from the Customer; and (b) they have in place appropriate technical and organizational security measures against unauthorized or unlawful processing of Personal Data and against accidental loss or destruction of, or damage to, Personal Data.